determined-ai/determined/docs/reference/deploy/config/master-config-reference.rst

    -  ``certificate``: Path to a file containing the cluster's TLS certificate.
 Only needed if the certificate is not signed by a well-known CA; cannot be specified if ``skip_verify`` is enabled.

-   -  ``additional_fluent_outputs``: An optional configuration string containing additional Fluent Bit outputs for advanced users to specify logging integrations.
-See the `Fluent Bit documentation <https://docs.fluentbit.io/manual/pipeline/outputs>`__ for the format and supported logging outputs.

 **********
  ``scim``